bsmith89/longev-mgen/doc/submission.md

-assembled genomes (MAGs) they reconstructed using this approach, Ormerod and colleagues [@Ormerod2016] proposed that the _Muribaculaceae_ fall into three distinct carbohydrate utilization guilds, which they describe as specialists on alpha-glucans, plant glycans, and host glycans, respectively.
+assembled genomes (MAGs) they reconstructed using this approach, Ormerod and colleagues [@Ormerod2016] proposed that the _Muribaculaceae_ fall into three distinct carbohydrate utilization guilds, which they describe as specialists on &alpha;-glucans, plant glycans, and host glycans, respectively.
-While it is reasonable to expect that alpha-glucan specialists would benefit the most from the large influx of starch to the gut resulting from ACA treatment, this prediction has not been tested, and physiological inferences based on the genome content of members of the
+While it is reasonable to expect that &alpha;-glucan specialists would benefit the most from the large influx of starch to the gut resulting from ACA treatment, this prediction has not been tested, and physiological inferences based on the genome content of members of the